 Generally, after a Desing Sprint, some teams keep working on the test results and on how to improve the prototype (something like version 2.0).
 If it’s not clear what you should do next, you can run a follow-up Sprint to review the Sprint questions and think about new solutions.
 The learning process could be slow, but what you’ll learn is invaluable.

 If at the end of the Design Sprint you’re confident and ready when it comes to the solutions that you have validated, then you can move to Agile Sprints: a tech-driven version of DS, where you bring coding, engineering and design to the table to build a real product (or MVP).

 For companies and product teams, Design Sprints can be a fantastic way to save tons of money and time on development and design.
 Agile Sprints offers the same benefits to teams: to adapt quickly to changes, iterate on ideas, identify problems or opportunities faster, test pieces of the software quicker, among others.
 For instance, here at Setapp, we have our own version of Design Sprints that precede Agile Sprints and we have seen the value, certainty, and direction that it brings to our clients before starting any coding commitments.
 But that’s another story to tell 😉

-PS: don’t forget to read part one of my Design Sprint series (if you haven’t already).
+PS: don’t forget to read part one of our Design Sprint series (if you haven’t already).
 You’ll learn about what the Design Sprint is, how it became popular in the product development arena, and the benefits you can get once you run one in your company!